resourceful-workshop/resourceful-2025/index.md

 We invite submissions of both long (8 pages) and short papers (4 pages) with any number of pages for references.
 All submissions must follow the NoDaLida template, available in both LaTeX and MS Word, the templates are available at the [official conference website](https://www.nodalida2023.fo/authorkit-nodalida23).

 We also invite submissions of 2-page extended non-anonymous abstracts with any number of pages for references.
 Papers related to our theme and already presented at other venues or have already been published elsewhere will be considered for acceptance for presentation as well.
-The abstracts will be reviewed by the workshop organisers and the accepted ones will be posted on the website, unless authors wish not to do so.</p>
+The abstracts will be reviewed by the workshop organisers and the accepted ones will be posted on the website, unless authors wish not to do so.

-Submissions must be anonymous and submitted in the PDF format through OpenReview: </p>
+Submissions must be anonymous and submitted in the PDF format through OpenReview:

 ## Important dates

- - First CfP: 25th January 2023
+ - First CfP: **25th January 2023**
- - Submission deadline (both papers and abstracts): 28th March 2023
+ - Submission deadline (both papers and abstracts): **28th March 2023**
- - Notification of acceptance: 25th April 2023
+ - Notification of acceptance: **25th April 2023**
- - Camera-ready: 9th May 2023
+ - Camera-ready: **9th May 2023**
- - Workshop date: 23rd May 2023
+ - Workshop date: **23rd May 2023**

 All deadlines are 11:59PM UTC-12:00 ("anywhere on Earth").